vkumar1997/PseudoRandom-Number-Generator/README.md

 ## How to use
 1. Run `rand.py` using Python 2.7
-2. The code os built to perform any of the following tasks
+2. The code is built to perform any of the following tasks
     a.
 Generate an unbiased random number
     b.
 Generate a biased random number with 73% preference to the second half
     c.
 Generate a list of unbiased random numbers in a given range for accuracy check